odewahn/prompter/README.md

 Show all blocks in the current group

 ```
-promptlab blocks
+prompter blocks
 ```

 Show all blocks with more than 1000 characters:

 ```
-promptlab blocks --where="token_count > 1000"
+prompter blocks --where="token_count > 1000"
 ```

 Select all blocks that match a tag:

 ```
-promptlab blocks --where="block_tag like 'chapter%'"
+prompter blocks --where="block_tag like 'chapter%'"
 ```

 ## `dump`